-You may swim after 2 - 3 weeks.
-You can golf after 3-4 weeks.
-Jogging, tennis, aerobics, and racquetball should not be done for 4 - 6 weeks.
-Please talk to your surgeon about sky diving and scuba diving.
+You can swim or golf after 2-3 weeks.
+Jogging, tennis, aerobics, and racquetball should not be done for 4 weeks.
+Sky diving and scuba diving should be discussed with your surgeon.
 Scuba diving is not recommended after some lung surgery.